US airlines' daily cancellations top 2,000 for first time since shutdown cuts began | Business

 - United States

-The slowdown at 40 of the nation's busiest airports is now in its third day and beginning to cause more widespread disruptions.
-That includes more than 7,000 additional delays Sunday alone, according to FlightAware, a website that tracks air travel disruptions.

-More than 1,000 flights were cancelled Friday, and more than 1,500 more on Saturday.

-Earlier Sunday, U.S. Transportation Secretary Sean Duffy warned that US air traffic could "slow to a trickle" if the shutdown if the federal government shutdown lingers into the busy Thanksgiving travel holiday season.
+US airlines canceled more than 2,100 flights on Sunday as Transportation Secretary Sean Duffy warned that air traffic across the nation could "slow to a trickle" if the federal government shutdown lingers into the busy Thanksgiving travel holiday season.

-The reductions started Friday at four per cent and will increase to 10 per cent by November 14.
+The FAA reductions started Friday at 4% and will increase to 10 per cent by November 14.
 They are in effect from 6 a.m. to 10 p.m. local time and will impact all commercial airlines.

-On Sunday, more than 2,100 flights were canceled and more than 7,000 flights were delayed, according to the aviation tracking website FlightAware.
-That follows more than 1,500 cancellations on Saturday.

-Hartsfield-Jackson International Airport in Atlanta had the most cancellations Sunday, with 173, followed by Newark Liberty International Airport in New Jersey, with 115.
+Hartsfield-Jackson International Airport in Atlanta had the most cancellations Sunday, with more than 570, followed by Newark Liberty International Airport in New Jersey, with at least 265.
+In Georgia, weather could also be a factor, with the National Weather Service office in Atlanta warning of widespread freezing conditions through Tuesday.
+Traveler Kyra March finally arrived at Hartsfield-Jackson on Sunday after a series of postponements the day before.
+"I was coming from Tampa and that flight got delayed, delayed, delayed.
+Then it was canceled and then rebooked.
+And so I had to stay at a hotel and then came back this morning,'' she said.
+The FAA said staffing shortages at Newark and LaGuardia Airport in New York were leading to average departure delays of about 75 minutes.

 Detroit Metropolitan Wayne County Airport in Michigan was mostly empty Sunday morning, with minimal wait times at security checkpoints as delays and cancellations filled the departures and arrivals boards.

-Duffy has said additional flight cuts — perhaps up to 20 per cent — might be needed, particularly after controllers receive no pay for a second straight pay period.
+Earlier Sunday, Duffy warned that US air traffic could decline significantly if the shutdown persists.
+He said additional flight cuts — perhaps up to 20 per cent — might be needed, particularly after controllers receive no pay for a second straight pay period.

 "More controllers aren't coming to work day by day, the further they go without a paycheck," Duffy told "Fox News Sunday.''
 And he prepared Americans for what they could face during the busy Thanksgiving holiday.